andronikmk/toxic-content-monitoring/README.md

 <p>

 # Docker
-In addition, you can pull the [docker image](https://hub.docker.com/r/andronikmk/toxic-content-monitoring) to you local machine and run or locally.
-Or pull it to a instance on Amazon AWS, GCP, etc..
+In addition, you can pull the [docker image](https://hub.docker.com/r/andronikmk/toxic-content-monitoring) to your local machine and run it locally.
+In addition, you can pull it to a instance on Amazon AWS, Google Cloud Platform or Azure.

 ```bash
 # Pull the docker image to local machine.